logannc/peewee/README.rst

 Which internally would use prefetch() to populate the article with all of its replies.

 This semantics for plus() have been co-opted from the `DKO <https://github.com/keredson/DKO>`_ project, which I authored for my former employer.
 (DKO calls it with(), but "with" is a reserved word in Python.)
 DKO's with() syntax has been in broad production use since 2010 by hundreds of developers hitting some of the largest conventional relational databases that exist.
+(Large like "auto-incremented ids had to be uint64 because uint32 wasn't enough".
+I worked on that change circa 2011.
+Fun times. :)